BIMSBbioinfo/collab_katrina_selbach_glut1/README.md

 See paper: https://www.sciencedirect.com/science/article/pii/S0092867418310353

+# Vignettes:

+## motif_gains_transmembrane_proteins

+The Rmarkdown scripts in this folder can be run to reproduce figures 7B, 7C, S6B, and S6C from the paper.

-# Requirements
+### Requirements

 The vignettes are implemented in R and makes use of various CRAN and Bioconductor packages.
 It also depends on the disorder prediction tool IUPred.

-## slimR package
+#### slimR package

 > install.packages('devtools')
 > devtools::install_github('BIMSBbioinfo/slimR')

-## CRAN packages
+#### CRAN packages

 > install.packages(c('BiocManager', 'rmarkdown', 'knitr', 'data.table', 'ggplot2', 'ggrepel', 'pbapply', 'stringi'))

-## Bioconductor packages
+#### Bioconductor packages

 > BiocManager::install(c('Biostrings', 'biomaRt', 'rtracklayer', 'GenomicRanges'))

-## IUPred Disorder Predictor
+#### IUPred Disorder Predictor

 IUPred source code can be dowloaded from here: http://iupred.enzim.hu/Downloads.php .
 After unpacking the source code, cd to the src directory.
 Compile the code with "cc iupred.c -o iupred"

-# Vignettes:

-## motif_gains_transmembrane_proteins

 ### motif_gains_TM_proteins.humsavar.Rmd